- System Exit Owned Mutex error on Windows 10 can cause many problems, such as crashes and stability issues.

-And since they keep restarting your computer in order to prevent damage, they are one of the most troublesome errors on Windows 10.
+And since they keep restarting your computer to prevent damage, they are one of the most troublesome errors on Windows 10.

-There are all sorts of BSoD errors, and today we’re going to show you how to fix SYSTEM EXIT OWNED MUTEX BSoD error.
+There are all sorts of BSoD errors, and today we will show you how to fix SYSTEM EXIT OWNED MUTEX BSoD error.

 How can I fix SYSTEM EXIT OWNED MUTEX BSoD?

 BSOD errors are among the hardest to fix, even for experienced users.
 But you can simplify this process by using specialized tools optimized for dealing with BSOD errors.

 2. Disable HDMI device from Device Manager